carlosshi1/CMPLXSY-ALT-CA/readme.md

 ### Proposed Name: Silent Hills
 ![Hills](artworks/hills.jpg)
 The diagonals makes it look like there are many mountains or hills.
-It is reminiscent of the hills founs in the Philippines.
+It is reminiscent of the hills found in the Philippines.

 The ruleset used here is [0,1,1,0,0,0,1,1] or Rule 99.